pynappo/pynappo.dev/static/Resume.typ

       [December 2024 -- Present],
     )
     - Lead maintainer of one of the largest Neovim file-tree plugins, w/ 5,000+ GitHub stars & \~20,000+ users.
+    - Adopted multiple open-source Lua libraries and plugins to add new features and integrations, ensuring license compatibility.
     - Cut parsing time for Git statuses by over 50% by optimizing hot paths and deferring work.
     - Engineered a robust GitHub Actions CI pipeline, running hundreds of unit and end-to-end tests to ensure stability across multiple Neovim versions and operating systems.
-    - Refactored 3,000+ lines of Lua code to be type-annotated for improved developer experience.
+    // - Refactored 3,000+ lines of Lua code to be type-annotated for improved developer experience.
     - Personally fixed 70+ issues - non-ASCII text handling, performance issues, user feature requests, UI bugs, etc.

     #experience_header(